hapinessjs/mongo-module/README.md

 ### Step 2

-You absolutely need to implement a static function `getInterfaceName`, which will return a uniq string identifier for your adapter (**NOTE** `mongoose` and `mongoose-gridfs` are already used by adapters provided by this module).
+You absolutely need to implement a static function `getInterfaceName`, which will return a uniq string identifier for your adapter (**NOTE** `mongoose`, `mongoose-gridfs` and `mongoose-gridfs-bucket` are already used by adapters provided by this module).

 ### Step 3